Saturday, July 26, 2014

 So what does it smell like?
 It was classified as a heavy, narcotic soft, green oriental perfume for women with spicy carnation over woodsy-mossy notes on sugary, sweet vanilla.

-• Top notes: Calabrian bergamot, galbanum
+• Top notes: mandarin, Calabrian bergamot, Persian galbanum

 Bottles: